EricDuminil/inselpy/README.md

 ## INSEL templates

-It can also run INSEL templates:
+INSELpy can also run INSEL templates:
 ```
 % Calculates a*b
 s 1 MUL  3.1 2.1